 Prearranged Absences: Parents/guardians should make arrangements with the attendance office (620-356-1380) if they are aware that their child must be absent (Example: Doctor Appointment).
 Prearrangement will expedite the student's dismissal from school when needed and will help the attendance office maintain accurate attendance records.
-All students who are leaving the building during the school day for any reason except lunch, even if prearranged, must checkout in the office.
-Students must also check in with the office when returning to school from an appointment or when arriving at school after their first class has begun, including all pre-arranged absences.
-Failure to check in when returning or check out when leaving may result in disciplinary action.
+All students leaving or returning to the building during the school day must check in with the office.
+Failure to do so may result in disciplinary action.
 Parents/Guardians are encouraged to make appointments outside school time or when a minimum amount of school time will be missed.
 Students will normally receive the number of days of school missed plus one to make up work missed during an absence.
-For example, if a student missed 3 days of school, they are allowed three days plus one more day to make up their work (4 days total to make up work).
 Students who have prearranged absences should make up their work prior to the absence or make arrangements with each teacher.
 It is the student's responsibility to obtain and complete make-up work.
 Any student who is absent 10% or more of a given semester will receive a chronic absence letter.
 Any future absences without a doctor's note or prior approval from administration will be considered unexcused.
 Students who are absent without being excused in the attendance office will be considered unexcused.
 The names of students who have excessive unexcused absences and are under the age of eighteen will be reported to law enforcement in accordance with the Compulsory Attendance Law.
 Students will be required to make up their time and school work for unexcused absences.
 The final determination for the excused status of an absence will be decided by the Assistant Principal.

-College visits: Seniors will be allowed 2 days of college visit time and juniors will be allowed 1 day (will not count as an absence) during the school year for post-secondary campus visits.
+College/Military visits: Seniors will be allowed 4 days of college/military visit time and juniors will be allowed 2 days (will not count as an absence) during the school year for post-secondary campus visits.
 All documentation and procedures for these visits must be completed within one week of the visit and returned to the attendance secretary - contact the Guidance Office for full details.
 Any additional college visits will be counted as excused absences as long as a parent calls the office.